cybertec-postgresql/pgwatch2/README.md

 # Kubernetes / OpenShift / Helm

-Cloud deployments of pgwatch2 should be no problem - there are some simple deployment templates provided and also some Helm charts in the "openshift_k8s" [folder](https://github.com/cybertec-postgresql/pgwatch2/tree/master/openshift_k8s).
+Cloud deployments of pgwatch2 should be no problem - there are some simple deployment templates provided and also some Helm charts in the "pgwatch2-charts" [repository](https://github.com/cybertec-postgresql/pgwatch2-charts).

-NB!
 Helm setup values should always be reviewed / edited as the defaults are rather for testing purposes.
 Installation is done by the following command:

 ```shell script
 cd openshift_k8s